 There is a wide range of support available to you from the Student Wellbeing Service within Queen's.
 Our services are free and available to registered students at the University.
 Find out more about support available below.
 Our counselling support is delivered in partnership with Inspire (external organisation).
 Counselling is also a free service to registered students at Queen's.
 If you aren't sure what support is best for you, the Student Wellbeing Service is a good starting point, if we feel you need counselling or support from another external service we can discuss that with you.Contact Student Wellbeing

-During Term Time the Drop In Service will be available Monday - Friday, 12:30pm - 1:30pm.
+During Term Time the Drop In Service is available Monday - Friday, 11am - 3pm.
 Students can meet with an Adviser to have a quick chat about their issue/circumstances.
 Students should report to the Information Desk on Level 1 of the Student Guidance Centre to access the Drop In Service.
 Drop In is on a first come first served basis, with sessions lasting approx. 20mins.

 During your meeting with the Student Wellbeing Adviser may feel that you need a longer appointment to discuss your issues and explore suitable support options, therefore you may be booked into a one to one, one hour appointment with an appropriate member of the team, or it may be that you need support from another service, such as Counselling, Advice SU or an external service.